ianmurfinxyz/donkey_kong_arcade/README.md

 - Lives system.
 - and more.

+I also included some of the quirks of the original such as being able to get score by jumping next to but not over mobs (including Kong).

-The game also dynamically resizes with window size, with the entire game being drawn to a 224x256px back buffer and then scaled up to the largest size that will fit (centered) in the window.
+The game dynamically resizes with window size, with the entire game being drawn to a 224x256px back buffer and then scaled up to the largest size that will fit (centered) in the window.
 This allows the game to be played fullscreen on any size monitor.